a14a19/Shoplane/README.md

 2. Login functionality with password check
 3. adding multiple orders to the cart

-This app is hosted using Glitch, please feel free to visit by below link: https://shoplane-webapp.glitch.me/
+This app is hosted using Glitch, please feel free to visit by following link: https://shoplane-webapp.glitch.me/